buildkite-plugins/vault-secrets-buildkite-plugin/README.md

 ### `auth`
 Dictionary/map with the configuration of the parameters the plugin should use to authenticate with Vault.

-`auth` accepts the following options:
+`auth` expects the following keys:

 #### `method` (required)